sgaliamov/blog/posts/rust acquaintance.md

 There are so many "hipsters" in the industry these days, and many projects are doomed from the beginning just because the main goal of such developers is "to try out a new technology" rather than to solve a problem.
 I believe that with such a “rusty” logic, the language has a bright future.

-## My first project on Rust
+## My first Rust project

-I started with building simple CLI.
+I started by building a simple CLI.
 It is an naive [implementation](https://github.com/sgaliamov/ergo-balance) of a genetic algorithm that looks for an "optimal" balance of keys on a keyboard.

-Here is a peace of code from it:
+Here is a piece of code from it:

 ``` rust
 pub fn run(population: &mut LettersCollection, context: &Context) -> Result<LettersCollection, ()> {